MariaLapovska/block2-arrays/README.md

 # block2-arrays
-Lab with different methods of array processing and tests of block 2 for Epam cources.
+Lab with different methods of array processing and tests of block 2 for Epam courses.